UTexas

 Internship in Communication Studies

-Marketing Seminar (Topic 17: Consumer Behavior in a Digital World)
+Topics in Professional Sales and Business Development (Topic 7: Consumer Behavior in a Digital World)

 Marketing Practicum